 Imagine a professor receiving 50-100 emails per day.
 They will not read an email that is 2000 words long to figure out who you are and what you want.
 Therefore:

-- Short introduction of who you are (And I mean short.
-For instance: “I am a third-year PhD student at Georgetown University, specialising in forensic sciences.
+• Short introduction of who you are (And I mean short.
+For instance: “I am a third-year PhD student at Georgetown University, specializing in forensic sciences.
 For further information on my work, please find my resume attached.”
 Attach your resume if you look for supervision, job or research opportunities.)

 Circumstances to consider when cold emailing